chibisuke/file-preprocessor/README.md

 The easiest way is to Path @ngtools/webpack to run the files it loads through the file-preprocessor.
 A Sample patch can be found in patch/@ngtools+webpack+7.3.8.patch in GIT.
 It can simply be droppen in the patches directory of your project, and used using the npm packet patch-packets.

+##Commandline:
+There is also a small commandline utility called "preprocess" that can be called on any input (and output) file to run it through the preprocessor.
+It takes a PREPEND= and a PREFIX= environment variable, and input (and option output) as arguments.